 The Professional MS is a degree program requiring a total of 30 semester hours, at least 24 semester hours of which must be completed at the 5000 level or above, at least 18 semester hours of ASEN courses, and one 3 semester hour approved math course.
 This program results in a Master of Science degree in Aerospace Engineering Sciences (MSAES).

-Aerospace Engineering's Professional MS can be completed completely online via distance dducation.
+Aerospace Engineering's Professional MS and regular MS can be completed completely online via distance education.
 Unlike other online courses, distance education allows you to watch classes live, actively participate in classes from a distance and even attend lectures on campus where possible.